-The ORI number is the Originating Case Identifier, or the number assigned to the person or organization who is requesting the Level 2 Background Check.
-It works like a back-end email address to let the FBI and FDLE know which statutes govern the background check (and which offenses to look for) and where to send the results once the check is completed.
-This is the most important part of a Level 2 Background Check as it can't be completed without one.
-This number should be provided to you by whoever has indicated that you require a Level 2 Background Check on you.
-Other agencies may also change your ORI number, so if it does change, it is important that you receive this number directly from the agency to ensure that the results reach their final destination.
+The ORI number is the Originating Case Identifier, or the number assigned to the person or organization who is requesting a Level 2 Background Check.
+It lets the FBI and FDLE know which statutes govern the background check, which offenses to look for, and where to send the results once the check is completed.
+A Level 2 Background Check MUST have an ORI number.
+This number should be provided to you by whoever requires a Level 2 Background Check on you.
+Other agencies may also change your ORI number, so if it does change, it is important that you receive this number directly from the agency changing it to ensure the results go where they need to.

 Here are a few tips to help in the search: